-This advice tells us that maximising natural ventilation in our learning spaces is the most effective method for minimising the spread of COVID-19 as it is a very effective way to disperse particles in the air.
-This can be best achieved by opening doors and windows.
+During COVID-19, NSW Health advice, along with independent expert advice from Steensen Varming (PDF 6.8 MB) and World Health Organisation guidance told us that maximising natural ventilation in our learning spaces was the most effective method for minimising the spread of COVID-19 as it was a very effective way to disperse particles in the air.
+This was best achieved by opening doors and windows.

-What does the advice and research tell us?
+What did the advice and research tell us?